-Rachel’s criminal practice encompasses a wide range of prosecution and defence work.
-She has a particular expertise in fraud and financial crime, having appeared as a led junior in a number of serious and complex fraud cases in recent years.
+Rachel’s criminal practice is primarily defence-based.
+She has a particular expertise in fraud and financial crime, having appeared as a led junior in a number of serious and complex fraud and corruption cases in recent years.

 Rachel has substantial experience in extradition law, having acted for both requesting states/judicial authorities and for defendants, in proceedings under Part 1 and Part 2 of the Extradition Act 2003.
 She is also regularly instructed to draft extradition requests.